Can you clear UPSC Prelims in 6 Months? What should be the Civil Service Prelims 6 Month Strategy?

 - It will help you cover all the recommended textbooks and online study materials within a timeframe.

-- You will get proper exam practice.
+- You will get a proper exam practice.
 You can analyse your performance, find your strong and weak areas, compare your marks with peer across India, and avoid mistakes in the actual exam hall.

 - You can learn a lot from the mock exam questions as well.
 This method is much faster than learning from textbooks.